ryanwes/TicTacToe/ReadMe.md

 in a row the game is declared a draw.
 There are two printed diagrams of the grid showing the layout for moves given to the user, hopefully catching the users attention before the game starts.

 The program covers the following features:
-    At least 3 functions returning value
+    -At least 3 functions returning value
-    List of values retreived from program
+    -List of values retreived from program
-    A chart that displays and tracks data (Score of TicTacToe games) A loop that can continue to run but allows user option to exit Invalid user input is programmed to be caught and user told to try different option.
+    -A chart that displays and tracks data (The score of how many games have been won is tracked) -A loop that can continue to run but allows user option to exit -Invalid user input is programmed to be caught and user told to try different option.

-This program was designed for python 3.9 to run.
+This program was designed for python 3 to run.
+Just open the folder with the file and run on console.
+Once inside the appp the flow and direction shoudld be simple